775014022/The-simple-way-to-download-NLM-and-PubMed-database-to-PC-and-parse-downloaded-XML-files.-/README.md

 Potential Issues and Solutions: If the file fails to uncompress, re-download the problematic file or perform an MD5 checksum validation of the downloaded file against the original to ensure integrity.

 Step3: Parsing the XML Files and transform them into xlsx files with Python.
+In to_xlsx.py, modify the path where you store the XLM files you have downloaded and the target_i where you want to save the xlsx files